 Please refer to the Visa Information page to learn more about how you can obtain your visa to study at the University of Tennessee, Knoxville.

-In the fall semester, you should arrive no later than Wednesday, August 15, 2018.
-In the spring semester, you should arrive on Thursday, January 3, 2019.
-It is important that you arrive on time for the mandatory orientation, so please start booking your flights now.
+In the fall semester, you should arrive no later than TBD.
+In the spring semester, you should arrive no later than Monday, January 16, 2023.
+It is important that you arrive on time for the mandatory orientation.

 You should try to fly into Knoxville, Tennessee’s McGhee Tyson Airport.
 Most international flights from Europe arrive in Atlanta, New York, Chicago, or Washington DC, with flights from Asia coming into Los Angeles and flights from Latin America flying into Houston and Miami.
 You will fly into these major airports and then take a connecting flight to Knoxville.
 You should expect long delays at immigration and security checkpoints in your initial arrival city, so we advise that you schedule long layovers between your flights to reduce the risk of missing your connection to Knoxville.